 or Community learning and development refers to an organization's programs

-to promote learning and social development work with individuals and
+and social development work with individuals and

 groups in their communities using a range of formal and informal methods.